 Families can reduce disruption by planning for the window instead of resisting it.
 Keep essential items with you, pack a first-night kit, and discuss short-term storage or staggered delivery if housing dates do not align perfectly.

 Consumer Reports recommends prioritizing essentials and confirming delivery expectations early to reduce stress.
+Additional preparation tools are available in the

-National Van Lines Moving Guide
+National Van Lines Moving Guide.

 Delivery windows are not a sign of delay or uncertainty.
 They reflect federal safety rules, real transportation conditions, and responsible planning.
 When movers explain spread dates clearly and communicate throughout transit, families can plan predictably and with far less stress.